 LGBTQ+ Pride Month

 Welcome to our digital exhibit celebrating LGBTQ+ Pride Month.
-This page is a companion to the physical display in the Harvard Kennedy School Library, last available in June 2023.
 Harvard affiliates can request books via HOLLIS, for pick-up at the library of your choice.

 In this book display, you'll find literary nonfiction, novels, memoirs, and poetry about LGBTQ+ identities and experiences, as well as books on LGBTQ+ politics, history, activism, academia, and research methods.